lune-climate/lune-docs/docs/api/flow-of-funds.md

 <div>

-## 2. Your business customers purchase carbon credits through you (B2B)
+## 2. You have integrated the API and want to control the user experience

-Examples include a digital logistics company or a payments company.
-Your companuy is Lune's customer.
+Your company is Lune's customer.
 However, carbon credits are purchased and ultimately paid for by your customers.

-Your customers have a Lune Client Account, and their company's name also appears as the official beneficiary when credits are retired - Use **Lune Pay** and use a Client Account for each of your customers.
+Use **direct invoicing** if

+* You want to control your customer experience
+* You are comfortable staying in the flow of funds

 </div>
 </div>